 Even in its current ruined state, it’s clear at first glance that Zvartnots Cathedral was completely unlike anything else from its era.

 Walking past more rubble, I encountered a museum dedicated to the cathedral.
-In addition to artifacts and artwork discovered around the site, the museum displays architectural plans depicting what Zvartnots Cathedral once really looked like.
-There’s even a detailed 3D model on display.
+In addition to artifacts and artwork discovered around the site, the museum displays architectural plans depicting what Zvartnots Cathedral once really looked like, complete with a detailed 3D model.

 Numerous later churches would go on to copy Zvartnots’ multistoried circular design.
 Sadly, many of them are in the lost capital of Ani (near Kars, Turkey) and are in a state of near ruin themselves.